We love Health Savings Accounts, (HSAs) and we think you should too. Like Francois Giguere, CFP®, says: “There are three big reasons I love HSA plans:

 - Leave it to your spouse.
 She or he can inherit your HSA plan and roll it into his/her own.
 Near the end of your life, whenever possible, you’ll want to pay for medical expenses.
 You may “reimburse yourself for qualified medical expenses you paid out of pocket in previous years as long as those expenses occurred after you established the HSA and you have proof of those expenses.”
 Source: Why Your Kids Don’t Want Your HSA

-If any of these reasons resonate with you, and you’d like to learn the details, contact your wealth manager!
+If any of these reasons resonate with you, and you’d like to learn the details, contact your financial advisor!

 Important caveats about HSA plans:

 If your kids inherit your HSA, they will be taxed on it.
 They are not able to roll your HSA into their own.
-So, if a tax-free estate is important to you, talk with your wealth manager about how to plan for, offset and/or eliminate your kid’s potential tax burden.
+So, if a tax-free estate is important to you, talk with your financial advisor about how to plan for, offset and/or eliminate your kid’s potential tax burden.

 Not all Affordable Care Act health insurance plans meet the HSA requirements.
 To qualify to contribute to an HSA, you must have a health insurance policy with a deductible of at least $1,350 for single coverage or $2,700 for family coverage in 2019.
 These are called “high deductible plans.”
 And there are other rules, so make sure to ask your insurance company if your health insurance allows you to contribute to an HSA.